 Flying an airplane is an enjoyable experience.

-However, you must be prepared and think of the next steps to take during your flight in advance.
+However, you must be prepared and consider the following steps during your flight.

 Failure to multi-task can be another reason for pressure during training.

 That is why it is also essential to study the weather.
-You have to prepare yourself for the weather you may encounter during your flight.
+It would help if you prepared yourself for the weather you may encounter during your flight.

-Following the instructions above will help you become less stressed in the flight.
+Following the instructions above will help you become less stressed on the flight.

-It is best to prepare in the ground rather than stress in the sky.
+Preparing on the ground beforehand is better than stress in the sky.
 These above techniques are the very few of them that can help you accelerate your flight course duration.

-While you are an international student expect that it will take a little longer for you to complete your pilot course in the Philippines.
+While you are an international student, expect it will take a little longer to complete your pilot course in the Philippines.

-Such as you may have to wait here for your Special Study Permit, NBI clearance, etc before you can start.
+Such as, you may have to wait for your Special Study Permit, NBI clearance, etc., before starting.

 On the other hand, local students do not have issues with visas or NBI clearance.

-Therefore local students can start ground classes and their flight training before international students.
+Therefore local students can start ground classes and flight training before international students.

-It means if you are an international student, the process for starting your flight training course may take a few weeks longer than local students.
+If you are an international student, starting your flight training course may take a few weeks longer than for local students.

 Other factors that may result in a more extended completion period: